cs1302uga/cs1302-tutorials/exceptions/exceptions2.md

    } // Checked
    ```

-1. Create a `notes.txt` file in the directory where you will execute the program.
-Add a single line of text to the file.
+1. Create a `notes.txt` file in the directory where you will execute the program and add a single line of text to the file.
+   **Important Note:** The `notes.txt` file should be in the directory where you run the `java` command to run the program.
+If you
+   run the program from the parent directory of `bin` and `src`, that's where the file should be.

 1. Execute `exceptions.Checked`.
 It should print the first line of `notes.txt`.